 By the time a child is 7, he or she is old enough to just use a seatbelt.

 The fit of a seat belt is not determined by age but rather by a child’s size.
 Most children are not ready for a seat belt until they’re between ages 8 and 12.
 Parents should be aware that they will likely use three different types of car seats (rear-facing, forward-facing and booster) before a child is ready seat-belt use.
 This handy checklist can help you know if your child is ready for a regular seat belt.

-It’s a good idea to install a car seat in the front passenger side so you can keep an eye on your child.
+It’s a good idea to install a car seat in the front passenger seat so you can keep an eye on your child.

 There’s a simple test to help you determine if car seat harness is snug enough for your child.